piotrsiupa/git-istash/tests/README.md

 Executing it without parameters will run all the tests.
 (Although, you probably want to add an option `-j0`.)
 There are also filtering and formatting options.
 (For more information, run `run.sh --help`.
-Some options can improve the speed significantly.)
+You really should; this is the most important script and there is quite a lot to it.)

 ## `shellcheck.sh`